 Yes No Share to Facebook

-Question: Can a tenant legally withhold rent to force a landlord to make repairs?
+Question: Can a tenant in Ontario legally withhold rent until the landlord fixes maintenance or repair issues?

 Understanding That Withholding Rent From a Landlord Requires Payment of Rent Into the Landlord Tenant Board